bumatic/manifold-docs/contents/authors/writing.md

 When you structure a paragraph or characters in a word processing app—usually by way of “Style” pane or menu—the text element in question transforms into an different size or color and sometimes appears with a new spacing scheme.
 This new appearance is arbitrary and simply confirms to the writer that structure has been applied.

 As you are preparing your text documents for your publisher you only need to concern yourself with the structure of your document.
-How the document looks—how it's rendered—at this stage is only of use in discerning one element from another and does not reflect how the material will be rendered in later formats.
+How the document looks—how it’s rendered—at this stage is only of use in discerning one element from another and does not reflect how the material will be rendered in later formats.

 #### Microsoft Word
 For a description of how to apply styles (that impart structure) in Microsoft Word click [here](https://support.office.com/en-us/article/Apply-a-style-to-text-in-Word-F8B96097-4D25-4FAC-8200-6139C8093109).